Unloved and Heritage Buildings at Risk

 Duckmanton Lodge, Calow (former Civil Service Club)

 Probably an 18th century former farmhouse, later a members’ club.
 Empty for some years; an eyesore which could once again become an attractive private house.
 Since our view here was taken a few years ago the property has continued to deteriorate and is now much more overgrown than in this photograph.
+In spring 2024 it was also reported that a small fire had been started within the premises.

 Former cinema, High Street, Staveley